Rea Ann Silva

 Rea Ann Silva (born 1961) is the creator of the Beauty blender makeup application sponge and the founder and CEO of the Beauty blender company.
 Silva created the sponge while working as a make-up artist for the Girlfriends television series.
 In 2019, her company's sales were expected to reach $215 million.

 Early life and education

 Silva was raised in Los Angeles, California, to a working-class Latino family.
 Her mother was a waitress and her father worked as an auto mechanic at a Ford Motor Company factory.

-She attended the Fashion Institute of Design and Merchandising in Los Angeles, California.
+She attended the Fashion Institute of Design and Merchandising in Los Angeles, California, where she was a first-generation college student.

 Career

 Silva initially entered the beauty space by selling perfume at a department store, but eventually moved over to the store's cosmetics counter.
 She became a make-up artist, eventually switching from retail into TV and Film makeup.
 She has years of experience, working for artists such as Dr. Dre, Eve, Tupac, and Brandy during her tenure at MTV.
 She also worked with entertainers such as Regina King, Kerry Washington, and Macy Gray, according to the National Museum of History.
 According to IMDB Silva also worked on sets for movies such as “Friday” (1995), “Money Talks”(1997), and “Idle Hands”(1999) in addition to T.V shows like “Girlfriends” and “Moesha” prior to her creation of the Beauty blender.